earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/07-efficient-clean-code-python/loops/2019-10-22-loops-03-workflows.md

 Sonoma-2001-temp.csv
 ```

-You analysis goal is to create a plot of temperature across all years that you
+Your analysis goal is to create a plot of temperature across all years that you
 have data for in both locations.
 To create this plot, you will need to:

 1. open each file